Gnomlos/Gromacs_Group_Schurch_1/GROMACS_installation/README.md

 Then you will navigate inside your file and create a directory "build" which you will get into.

-# 2. Intallation of GROOMACS
+# 2. Intallation of GROMACS
 Now we will install GROMACS on our computer:
 1. use the "cmake .. -DGMX_BUILD_OWN_FFTW=ON -DREGRESSIONTEST_DOWNLOAD=ON" with the path of the top directory of GROMACS in place of the 2 dots.
 2. type "make"